-When I first began my career as a software engineer, I thought I knew where I wanted to go (become a Senior Software Engineer) and how to get there (write better code faster).
+When I first started on the software engineer career path, I thought I knew where I wanted to go (become a Senior Software Engineer) and how to get there (write better code faster).
 I was wrong on both accounts.

 First, by focusing on a generic career ladder instead of my individual career path, I was losing sight of my own development as an engineer.
 I was like a student who is focused on getting an A instead of on their education: the former is only a symbol of the latter.
 Career ladders are useful tools, and can be instrumental in ensuring equity of promotions across an organization.
 But they are a poor substitute for a person’s career path.
 Or to put it another way, titles are metrics, not targets.